jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 .. note::

-    Consider the ESAP system's current hardeware.
+    Consider the ESAP system's current hardware.
 What other instructions could be included?
 What variations of the existing instructions could be included?